-Keeping a portable bin with all materials needed for gleaning, as well as a first-aid kit and organization brochures and cards, will help to keep materials organized and portable.
-This should be stored in the truck at the field for easy access.
+Keeping a portable bin with all materials needed for gleaning, as well as a first-aid kit and organization brochures and cards assists in efficiency and organization.
+Gleaning supplies should be stored in the SoSA staff vehicle at the field for easy access.
 A truck and/or trailer should be used to lead the volunteers through the field on designated field roads.
-This will make it easier for the volunteers to load the truck.
 If there is no room for a truck, have volunteers place full bins/boxes/buckets at the end of a row for the truck to pick up.
 It is essential for the group to record all pounds gleaned.
-Farmers will need to know what kind of produce was collected and how much for their tax purposes.
-Keep track of different produce separately.
-If the donations are separated to several agencies, accurately track how many pounds went to each agency.
+Farmers will need to know what kind of produce was collected and how much for tax purposes.
+Keep track of different produce types separately.
+If the donations are separated for several agencies, track how many pounds went to each.

 Measuring produce can be done in three ways:

-Bring a scale to the field.
+· Bring a scale to the field.
 This can be a digital bathroom scale that shows pounds to the .1 pound.
-Have volunteers pick produce into the same type of bin, box, or bucket and keep track of how many is collect.
-Make an estimate of the weight: number of bins/boxes/buckets collected X the weight of a full bins/boxes/buckets.
+Have volunteers pick produce into the same type of bin, box, or bucket and keep track of how many are collected.
+Make an estimate of the weight: the number of bins/boxes/buckets collected X the weight of a full bins/boxes/buckets.
 You can always weigh each bin, box, or bucket individually and add it all up at the end of the event.

-The Florida office is located in Central Florida (Orlando) and oversees all projects and events for the state.
-The state office team holds two full-time employees: a Regional Director currently for Florida and Georgia, and a Program Coordinator, along with a Harvest Against Hunger Americorps VISTA.
-The state is sectioned off into North, South, East, West, Central, and Panhandle.
-Each area holds a satellite gleaning coordinator position who works part time to carry out gleans in the area.
+The Florida office is located in Orlando and oversees all projects and events for the state.
+The state office team holds three full-time staff: the State Director, a Program Coordinator, and a Harvest Against Hunger AmeriCorps VISTA.
+The state is sectioned off into geographical regions: South, East, West, West Central, Central, and the Panhandle.
+Each area holds a satellite gleaning coordinator position who works part-time to carry out gleans in the district.